Jalari/Jalari/README.md

 ## Hi there 👋

-I am Sasank Jalari, I believe Artificial Intelligence and Data Science can pave the way for remarkable innovations.
+I am Sasank Jalari, My main interest lies in Data Science and Artificial Intelligence.
+I believe Artificial Intelligence and Data Science can pave the way for remarkable innovations.
 Through  augmenting  my  knowledge  and  skill-sets  in  the  domains mentioned  above, I  want  to  be a frontrunner in this  competitive industry.

 - 🔭 I’m currently working on **Data Science capstone project**.
 - 🌱 I’m currently learning **R** and **Golang**.